 Housing co-operatives are managed by the tenants themselves.
 Co-op tenants are covered by the Residential Tenancies Act.
 You need to apply to become a member of the co-op and living in a co-op may involve taking up certain responsibilities, for example cleaning or administration.
 For more information about co-operatives, contact Common Equity NSW (see Contact Points).

 However, despite what the landlord says, if you are using the premises predominantly as your residence, you have the right to have a residential tenancy agreement regardless of the original function of the building.
-If the agent refuses, you should ask to have it recorded on the lease that the premises are being used for residential purposes.
-This will help your case if you have problems with your landlord and want to apply to the Consumer, Trader and Tenancy Tribunal (CTTT) to resolve the matter.
+If the landlord refuses, you should ask to have it recorded on the lease that the premises are being used for residential purposes.
+This will help your case if you have problems with your landlord and want to apply to the New South Wales Civil and Administrative Tribunal (NCAT) to resolve the matter.
 If the premises are zoned for residential use, this strengthens the argument that you should be given a residential tenancy agreement.
 You can contact the local council for more information on the zoning.

 For more information about signing a commercial lease and problems with warehouse tenancies, contact your local community legal centre or tenants’ advice service (see Contact Points).